shuklashubhansh/nodeapp/Readme.txt

 Hey Guys!

-This is a sample application on Javascript on Frontend and NodeJS on Backend that demonstrate add and remove data in JSON Filesystem as well as on Mysql database.
+This is a sample application on Javascript on Frontend and NodeJS on Backend that demonstrate add and remove data in JSON Filesystem, Mysql database and Mongodb cloud database system.

 >How to run the app using Filesystem:-